solutious/solutious.github.com/blog/_drafts/2009-05-05-rudy-ec2-windows.md

 who: delano
 ---

 Rudy is a development and deployment tool for Amazon EC2.
 I've written a few examples about launching Linux and Solaris instances so in this post I'm going to demonstrate how to launch a Windows instance.
-Launching a Windows machine image is quite similar to launching other types, but there are a few gotchas.
+Launching a Windows machine image is quite similar to launching other types, but EC2 has a few Windows specific features that you need to be aware of.
 That's what this post about.
 Windows EC2 gotchas.

 What you'll need: